jkroflol-rk/akathon01-23/README.md

 - Go to folder 'htdocs'
 - Unzip the code inside that folder
 - Open XAMPP Control Panel, Start Apache
-- Go to your browser, type "localhost/akathon01-23" (replace akathon01-23 by the folder contains the file)
+- Go to your browser, type "localhost/akathon01-23" (replace akathon01-23 by the folder contains the files if necessary)